abradinjapan/forge/README.md

-# Flame Project
+# Frost Project

-A byte machine interpreter written in C.
+A simple programming language written in C.

 ## Build